zosimovaa/10-steps-to-become-a-data-scientist/README.md

 <img src='https://cdn-images-1.medium.com/max/800/1*dYjDEI0mLpsCOySKUuX1VA.png'>
 ---------------------------------------------------------------------

-# Help
+# Do You Need Help?

-I hope you have enjoyed reading my python notebook.
+I hope you have enjoyed reading my python notebooks.

 If you have any problem and question to run notebook please open an issue here in GitHub.